aarav34471/Aarav-s_Projects/README.md

-# projects
+# My projects
-# Please Enjoy, sample database for the RESTFul API is not included
+# Please Enjoy, the projects explore skills mainly in Software Development and AI/Optimization, along with OS and Robotics.
+Languages utilized are Python (Django), JavaScript (React), Java, C, and Cuda(not shown).